About This Pattern

-- The separator element has the aria-valuemin property set to a decimal value that represents the position where the primary pane has its minimum size.
-This is typically
+The separator element has the aria-valuemin property set to a decimal value that represents the position where the primary pane has its minimum size.

-- The separator element has the aria-valuemax property set to a decimal value that represents the position where the primary pane has its maximum size.
-This is typically
+The separator element has the aria-valuemax property set to a decimal value that represents the position where the primary pane has its maximum size.

 - If the primary pane has a visible label, it is referenced by aria-labelledby on the separator element.
 Otherwise, the separator element has a label provided by aria-label.